Aliases for PHKA1 Gene

 PHKA1 (Phosphorylase Kinase Regulatory Subunit Alpha 1) is a Protein Coding gene.
-Diseases associated with PHKA1 include Muscle Glycogenosis and Phka1-Related Phosphorylase Kinase Deficiency.
-Among its related pathways are Glucagon signaling pathway and Translation Insulin regulation of translation.
-GO annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
+Diseases associated with PHKA1 include Glycogen Storage Disease, Type Ixd and Glycogen Storage Disease.
+Among its related pathways are Activation of cAMP-Dependent PKA and Glycosaminoglycan metabolism.
+Gene Ontology (GO) annotations related to this gene include calmodulin binding and phosphorylase kinase activity.
 An important paralog of this gene is PHKA2.

 Phosphorylase b kinase catalyzes the phosphorylation of serine in certain substrates, including troponin I. The alpha chain may bind calmodulin.